MarinosPapadakis/NinoBot/README.md

 ## Databases

 This project has a SQL database which contains every country that is either a U.N. member state or an observer and it's capital.
+- Please note that the database may NOT be 100% correct.

 ---